HOUSE CALLS FAQs

 Q: Does the House Call technician come to my home?

-A: For the safety of both our members and our volunteers during the Covid-19 pandemic, House Call techs have not been providing in-person service, and are using remote-access software instead.
-However, as of 5/15/21 our techs have the option of offering in-home service if both the tech and member are comfortable with this arrangement.
+A: During the Covid-19 pandemic, some House Call techs have been providing in-person service while others are using remote-access software instead.
+For in-person visits, both the tech and member must be comfortable with this arrangement.
 Please click HERE to read more about this option.

 Q: If in-home service isn't an option for the technician and/or me, what is remote-access support?